PSHCE Core Purpose Statement:

 - SEAL (Social and Emotional Aspects of Learning) through Circle Time.

-It encompasses, not only the discreet teaching of PSCHE but has a sharp focus on promoting positive mental health for all pupils through developing healthy minds and strategies to promote positive mental health.
+It encompasses, not only the discreet teaching of PSHCE but has a sharp focus on promoting positive mental health for all pupils through developing healthy minds and strategies to promote positive mental health.
 Through devoting ten per cent of the curriculum to deliver the PSHCE Curriculum we recognise the impact it has on all aspects of a child’s life and how this approach will positively impact on all groups of pupils.

 The fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs run through everything we do but explicit PSHCE teaching offers ways to: